dux/joshua/README.md

 Methods marked as unsafe will set option `@api.opts.unsafe == true`

-You can use that information not to check for bearer auth token.
+You can use that information not to check for bearer auth token in `before` filter.

 <a name="models"></a>
 ### Models